 portal-ext.properties file you created earlier.
 All the

-After you’ve entered the information requested by the Basic Configuration page, the home page appears.
+After you’ve entered the information requested by the Basic Configuration page, Liferay DXP should bring you to its home page.
 You should set up your mail configuration next.

 Fill out the form.
 You’re asked for the following information: